Eratigena duellica

 Eratigena duellica, the giant house spider, is a species of funnel weaver in the spider family Agelenidae.
 Originally from Europe, it is also found in British Columbia, Canada, as well as Washington and Oregon in the United States.
-The related species Eratigena atrica is also called the giant house spider.
+The related species E. atrica and E. saeva are also called giant house spiders.

-Eratigena atrica was transferred from the genus Tegenaria in 2013.
-It was considered the same species as Eratigena atrica until 2018, when Eratigena duellica, Eratigena saeva, and Eratigena atrica were restored as separate species.
+Eratigena atrica broad sense was transferred from the genus Tegenaria in 2013.
+This spider was considered the same species as Eratigena atrica until 2018, when E. duellica, E. saeva, and E. atrica were restored as separate species based on small but consistent differences in morphology.